jpedrocf/MachineLearningMVP/DataCatalog.md

 About the Players Sofascore Score dataset

-This dataset contains Team, Player and SofascoreScore data, used to merge with the other dataset
+This dataset contains Team, Player and SofascoreScore data, used to merge with the other dataset - [Sofascore Premier League 23/24 Datas](https://www.sofascore.com/pt/torneio/futebol/england/premier-league/17#id:52186)

 | Column                         | Type    | Description                                                            |